oktadeveloper/okta-blog-hugo/README.md

 Documentation updates, bug fixes, and PRs are all welcome!

-To begin, you'll need to clone this project locally and install its dependencies:
+To begin, you'll need to clone this project locally and install its dependencies.

+**NOTE:** If you're not a member of the `oktadeveloper` org, you'll need to fork this repo and adjust the GitHub URL accordingly.

 ```
 git clone git@github.com:oktadeveloper/okta-blog.git